 For Uchisar, I would have liked to have more time to discover all its corners.
 It is the highest point in the region, but also a giant mushroom-like castle.
 Its rooms are similar to those you’ll find in the underground cities, but not all of them are accessible to the public today.
 Instead, whole families of pigeons have their home in them.
 In the past, the excrements of these birds were collected by farmers and used as fertilizers for vineyards and orchards.
 Near Uchisar there is the Pigeon Valley, a tourist attraction included in the tours available to local agencies, but to which I have not arrived.
 As the name tells, you probably guessed it is a valley full of pigeons and maybe their favorite place in Cappadocia.

 Besides the archaic castle, in Uchisar there are many possibilities for accommodation, many hotels being opened here.
 There are also souvenir stalls in the streets located at the foot of the hill.
+Uchisar is one of the best places to visit in Cappadocia and you shouldn’t miss it.

 10. Devrent Valley

 A camel, a duck, a snail, a mushroom?
 What can it be?
-Dervent Valley or Rose Valley or Imagination Valley, the place in Cappadocia that will challenge your imagination with every sculpture crafted by Mother Nature.
+Dervent Valley or Rose Valley or Imagination Valley, one of the places in Cappadocia that will challenge your imagination with every sculpture crafted by Mother Nature.
 There are no churches or grottos, practically nothing to which people have intervened.
 Everything has its original form, just as it was left by the patina of time, along with meteorological phenomena.
 The most famous “statue” is a camel, surrounded by a fence because many tourists have tried to ride it.

 9. The view at Sultan Cave Hotel